google-research/open-covid-19-data/data/inputs/downloaded/search_trends_symptoms_dataset/README.md

 We would love your feedback on the dataset and documentation, or any unexpected results.<br/> Please email your feedback to covid-19-search-trends-feedback@google.com.

 ## Dataset changes
+Feb 24, 2021 - Added Place IDs to the dataset<br/>
 Dec 15, 2020 - New regions, aggregate-weekly data derived from daily data, rescaled weekly data for United States, and CSV downloads from interactive charts<br/>
 Sep 18, 2020 - New interactive charts and map of the dataset<br/>
 Sep 02, 2020 - Initial release<br/>